Performance Summary

 Synthetic Data Generation Pipeline

-Since real employee home-address data is confidential, this system generates a realistic synthetic dataset that mirrors actual factory transport patterns.
+MAS Active Controline Pallekele employs approximately 2,500 workers across two shifts (morning and afternoon).
+Since real employee home-address data is confidential, this system generates a realistic synthetic dataset scaled to match the actual factory headcount of ~2,500 workers.
 The pipeline has four stages.

 Stage 1